Relations with the World Health Organization

 Marie-Paule Kieny, Assistant Director General, Innovation Information Evidence and Research, World Health Organization, January 2011

-In January 2011, The Cochrane Collaboration was accepted as a Non-Governmental Organization in Official Relations with the World Health Organization (WHO), the public health arm of the United Nations, establishing formalised communication between our two organisations.
+In January 2011, Cochrane was accepted as a Non-Governmental Organization in Official Relations with the World Health Organization (WHO), the public health arm of the United Nations, establishing formalised communication between our two organisations.

-This partnership includes a seat for the Collaboration on the World Health Assembly, the WHO's decision-making body, allowing us to provide input on WHO health resolutions.
+This partnership includes a seat for Cochrane on the World Health Assembly, the WHO's decision-making body, allowing us to provide input on WHO health resolutions.

 It promotes intersectoral collaboration and high-quality research between our organisations to produce the necessary evidence to ensure policies in all sectors contribute to improving health and health equity.

-about how the Collaboration is already working with the WHO and influencing WHO policies on issues like reproductive health, nutrition and the H1N1 pandemic
+about how Cochrane is already working with the WHO and influencing WHO policies on issues like reproductive health, nutrition and the H1N1 pandemic

 Learn more about:

 |The World Health Organization (WHO)|